marksalpeter/token/v2/README.md

 ## Special Mentions

 Special thanks to [@einsteinx2](https://github.com/einsteinx2).
 The encode and decode functions are ported from a short url project of his and he graciously allowed me to publish them.

+Special thanks to [@sudhirj](https://github.com/sudhirj) for encorperating lexical sort order of the tokens into the package.